 On that toast you can see that there are hot spots near the bottom edge of the pan.
 I will say this, the d5 is meant for searing food, it will outperform the copper core version if all you want to make is steak.

 The best thing about All Clad Frying Pan, is that it is balanced.
 They take into careful consideration of how people use the pan and design it accordingly.
 It heats up quickly and distributes heats evenly.
 The pan is not overly heavy so that it alienate most cook.
 Its one of the most durable pan on the market and it is backed by a lifetime warranty.

-You cannot go wrong with any version of All Clad 10 inch fry pan, they all perform beautifully.
+You cannot go wrong with any version of All Clad frying pan, they all perform beautifully.
 Choose one that is best suited for your need.
 For a casual cook, get the d3 version.
 If you like steaks, I recommend getting the d5 version.
 If you want an all around great performer, get the copper clad version.
 I choose the Copper Core one simply because I love cooking and want the best of the best.

 I hope you like this All Clad Frying Pan Review, If you would like to see more, please visit our Pots and Pans Review page.